odoo/owl/doc/reference/reactivity.md

 Here, the `notifications` variable is a reactive object.
 Notice how we didn't give `reactive` a
 callback: this is because in this case, all we care about is that adding or removing notifications in the `addNotification` function goes through the reactivity system.
-The `NotificationContainer` component reobserves this object with `useState`, and will be updated whenever notifications are added or removed.
+The `NotificationContainer` component reobserves this object with `useState`, and is updated whenever notifications are added or removed.

 ### Store

 Centralizing application state is a pretty common want/need in web applications.
-Because of the way the reactivity system works, you can treat any reactive object as a store, and if you call `useState` on it, components will automatically observe only the part of the store that they're interested in:
+Because of the way the reactivity system works, you can treat any reactive object as a store, and if you call `useState` on it, components automatically observe only the part of the store that they're interested in:

 ```js
 export const store = reactive({